Deploy OceanBase Desktop

 -

-Check whether virtualization is enabled.
+Check if virtualization is enabled

 -